r-pai/logger/README.md

 The code is not fully tested and there are some more works to be done like setting the loglevel.
 Please comment on any issues or any feedback.
 I am happy to learn from the mistakes.

+The log file currently created in the format 'helloApp_07-08-2019.log'

 ## install
 ```
 go get github.com/r-pai/logger